YasQA/AvroToBigQuery2/README.md

 - import data(if it corresponds to schema) from avro files into 2 tables: ALL columns and only MUST columns
 - if data from file imported successfully file renamed to *.avro.imported
 - if data from file imported successfully file renamed to *.avro.failed

+'resources' folder contains diagram of the solution (data flow) that shows how different GCP services communicate and their configuration.